June 14, 2011 (This article is out of date, please refer to our more recent immunization articles.)

 While not required by the state, it would be a good idea for parents to also have a copy of each of their children’s vaccination records in case it is needed when seeking medical attention in certain situations.
 Parents are entitled to have a copy of items in their child’s school records and will likely want a current copy of all documentation of required vaccinations, including the completed PM 286B form, for their child.

-Blank PM 286B forms are available from either:
+Blank PM 286B forms are available from either of the following:

 For additional information on vaccinations, including step-by-step instructions in complying with the new Tdap requirement for 7th to 12th graders, please visit our website under “Immunizations”.